 Google Cloud Platform Service Accounts

 You can create a record for credentials that you plan to use to connect to Google Compute Engine within Google Cloud Platform.
-This Google Cloud Platform service account is used by Veeam Backup & Replication to perform direct restore to Google Compute Engine and backup and restore operations available with Google Cloud Platform Plug-in for Veeam Backup & Replication.
+This Google Cloud Platform service account is used by Veeam Backup & Replication to perform direct restore to Google Compute Engine and backup and restore operations available with Google Cloud Plug-in for Veeam Backup & Replication.
 For more information on the latter, see the Integration with Veeam Backup for Google Cloud Platform Guide.

 To create a credentials record for a Google Cloud Platform service account: